deepakmodi320/deepakmodi320/README.md

 - **Sales Performance Dashboard** – Uncovered insights on sales trends and customer behavior using Power BI
 - **Optimizing ROI on Digital Marketing Campaigns** – Analyzed engagement vs ticket purchases to improve ad performance

-📈 Passionate about using insights to drive business decisions in real-world scenarios

 📫 Reach me: deepakmodi320@gmail.com